pointnity/Scheduler-of-Pointnity-N.1.1.0/README.md

 # Pointnity
-This is part of the code submission system's code submission.
-This means that the network's resource scheduling function is enabled.
+This is part of the code submission system code (in this chapter, which means the network resource scheduling function, the node-related appropriate merge)
 ```
  *About the node's configuration list
  *Deployment Environment Requirements